mozilla/addon-sdk/doc/module-source/sdk/windows.md

 This is a required property.

 @prop isPrivate {boolean}
-Boolean which will determine if a private window should be opened.
+Boolean which will determine whether the new window should be private or not.
-Private browsing mode must be supported in order to do this.
+If your add-on does not support private browsing this will have no effect.
 See the [private-browsing](modules/sdk/private-browsing.html) documentation for more information.

 @prop [onOpen] {function}